8483/notes/topics/startup/startupFocus.md

 Eliminate meetings.
 Define a goal, and follow up each week on it instead.

-The makes schedule works for managers as well.
+The maker's schedule works for managers as well.

 ### Manager schedule